-(e)Leave the plunge area immediately.
+3. Leave the plunge area immediately after using the slide.

-(f)WARNING: Water depth is feet.
+4. WARNING: Water depth is feet.

+(b) Special instruction.
+The operator shall ensure that the patron is instructed (verbal, pictures, or symbols) on how to position themselves and safely ride or otherwise participate.

 (3) WHIRLPOOLS.
 For whirlpools, the signage required under sub.
 (1) shall also be conspicuously posted in the whirlpool area and include all of the following rules preceded by the word WARNING conspicuously printed in at least 1 inch letters: